Vote Like an Intersectional Feminist

 See you at the polls!
 And remember, the last day to vote in the US General Election is November 5th, 2024.

-👉 Find your local polling place, hours of election day, and voting rights all at this link. 👈
+👉 Find your local polling place, hours of election day, and voting rights

-👉 Look up your state’s voting deadlines here.
+👉 Look up your state’s voting deadlines here

 Disclaimer: This voter guide is a nonpartisan initiative that seeks to educate, empower and inform voters to take action using an intersectional feminist framework.